scottrlarson/profession/content/resources/scoops/windows10.md

 combine both the mobile and desktop graphic interface into one integrated experience.

-In my humble experience the Winows 8 tablet design didn\'t really work particularly well on PC and Laptop screens.
-PC\'s and Laptops now include a touch screen, but I dont think touch screens work that well in heavy work load environments.
+In my humble experience the Windows 8 tablet design didn\'t really work particularly well on PC and Laptop screens.
+PC\'s and Laptops now include a touch screen, but I don't think touch screens work that well in heavy work load environments.
 Desktops are primarily for productivity, you can get more done with a mouse and keyboard than you can on touch screen.